Sphynx Cats have a lot to offer their pet parents with their irresistible purrs and preference for curling up next to you (probably to stay warm).

 Body Temperature Regulation Issues

-As you might imagine, these cats get chilled easily because of their no-fur look.
+One, if not the most common sphynx cat health issue is not being able to regulate body temperature.
+As you might imagine, these cats get chilled easily because of their lack of fur.
 Special cat outfits, heated cat beds, and covered cat beds might make sense for keeping your Sphynx warm.

-Again, Sphynx Cats should not go outside due to their trouble regulating their body temperatures.
+Again, sphynx cats should not go outside due to their trouble keeping warm and regulating their body temperatures.

 Use regular gauze, cotton balls, makeup rounds, or tissues to clean and dry the inside of your cat’s ears.
 Stay away from cotton swabs, which could damage your cat’s eardrums.

-Sphynx Cats are prone to hypertrophic cardiomyopathy, a condition in which the heart muscle becomes abnormally thick.
+Hypertrophic cardiomyopathy (HCM) is another common sphynx cat disease.
+Sphynx cats are prone to hypertrophic cardiomyopathy, a heart disease in which the heart muscle becomes abnormally thick.

-Hereditary myopathy, or generalized muscle weakness caused by a defect in how nerves transmit signals to the muscles, can seriously affect Sphynx Cats.
-Affected cats end up unable to walk and exercise due to muscle weakness.
+Hereditary myopathy, also known as Devon Rex myopathy, is a generalized muscle weakness caused by a defect in how nerves transmit signals to the muscles and can seriously affect sphynx cats.
+Cats with HCM end up unable to walk and exercise due to muscle weakness.

 Look for abnormal head-bobbing or a complete inability of your cat to raise its head properly or a high-stepping forelimb gait.
 You may see these signs more often due to stress or excitement.
 Signs of muscle weakness can show up from three to 23 weeks.
 Some cats with megaesophagus may experience ongoing problems swallowing and may choke to death.